EugeneKuznetsov/jira/README.md

 ## Prerequisites for building Jira REST API plugin for QML
-This project was built and tested only on Windows 10 and Ubuntu 19.10 with Qt 5.14 and CMake 3.16 (should work on older versions as well, after changing imports and CMake minimum required version).
+This project was built and tested only on Windows 10 and Ubuntu 19.10 with Qt 5.14, Python 3.8 and CMake 3.16.

 ## Versioning
-At the moment Jira extension module is not synchronized with tags released in master branch.
-It has a constant version 1.0 which will be changed withing upcoming releases and will follow the version provided in tags.
-Change in Major version of an extension module indicates a major API change, e.g. an implementation of a new endpoint or change of the signature of some call.
+Change in Major version of an extension module indicates a major API change, e.g. removal or a significant change of any of existing endpoints.
-Change in Minor version, indicates any other minor changes were valuable to be released.
+Change in Minor version, indicates any other minor changes.

 ## License